0x7df/0x7df.github.io/content/python-code-analysis-using-prospector.md

 warned against; [the advice is that classes shouldn't be used for data storage, but should include functions](http://stackoverflow.com/questions/14027417/what-does-pylints-too-few-public-methods-message-mean).
 If the only purpose is data storage, then a data structure like a dictionary is more appropriate.
-However, again because of the work-in-progress status of the code being analysed, I've defined certain classes that currently only register data, but I expect at some point will include methods.
-So in the meantime I want to turn this check off, for the moment at least.
+However, again because of the work-in-progress status of the code being analysed, I've defined certain classes that currently only register data, but at some point will include methods.
+So in the meantime I want to turn this check off.

 The fine-tuning is done using profiles.
-A profile is just a [YAML](http://yaml.org/)file with some configuration information, so you can give different projects different rule sets by giving them their own configuration file.
+A profile is just a [YAML](http://yaml.org/) file with some configuration information, so you can give different projects different rule sets by giving them their own configuration file.
 An example is:

-[code]
     strictness: veryhigh
     ignore-paths: QA
     pylint:
     disable:
     - invalid-name
     - trailing-whitespace
     - too-few-public-methods
-[/code]

 The really nice part is that configurations can inherit from other configurations.
-For example, Prospector's different `--strictness` options are really just different pre-defined profiles, and the example above has been set up to inherit from the `--strictness high` profile.
+For example, Prospector's different `--strictness` options are really just different pre-defined profiles, and the example above has been set up to inherit from the `--strictness veryhigh` profile.
 The project-specific tweaks are:

--   Ignore the directory called \`QA\` and its contents (which in this project contains temporary/intermediate files).
-This can also be achieved by using \`--ignore-paths QA\` on the command line.
+- Ignore the directory called `QA` and its contents (which in this project contains temporary/intermediate files).
+This can also be achieved by using `--ignore-paths QA` on the command line.
--   Disable the \`invalid-name\` messages from Pylint.
+- Disable the `invalid-name` messages from Pylint.
--   Disable the \`trailing-whitespace\` messages from Pylint
+- Disable the `trailing-whitespace` messages from Pylint
--   Disable the \`too-few-public-methods\` messages from Pylint
+- Disable the `too-few-public-methods` messages from Pylint

  Adding additional tools
 ------------------------